 15. SCMs provide technical flexibility.
 It is intended that any type of system can be modeled and so MBSM can also support the management of interference among very disparate systems including between radars and broadband communications.
 Modeling supports collaborative management where spectrum users of very different enterprises can communicate their spectrum use to each other without having to share sensitive information about the systems that are using the spectrum or of the operations using these systems.

 16. Distributed spectrum management is accomplished by sharing SCM.
-Each enterprise can specialize in knowing the details of their systems and the methods for building SCM of their use of spectrum (i.e. FSS, FS, broadband mobile, etc).
+Each enterprise can specialize in knowing the details of their systems and the methods for building SCM of their use of spectrum (i.e. Fixed Satellite Service (FSS), Fixed Service (FS), broadband mobile, etc).
 The methods for arbitrating compatibility are all standardized and based on the SCM and so it is not necessary for the spectrum managers of the enterprises to either know the performance and operating details of the other systems or the specific nuances of their ability to coexist.

 17. This advancement in distributed spectrum management can also change the nature of spectrum management.
-With centralized systems, spectrum management by nature seeks persistent solutions, solutions that last until a new problem demands new analysis that dictates something else be done.
+With centralized systems, spectrum management by nature seeks persistent solutions, that is, solutions that last until a new problem demands new analysis that dictates something else be done.
 The use of SCMs encourages the revelation of operational use of spectrum into the future, which includes spatial and temporal changes in use.
 Resolution in these dimensions, in turn, encourages less greedy spectrum assignments.
-The use of SCMs to define spectrum use and the full automation of arbitrating compatibility among SCMs remove much of the burden of dynamic management.
+The use of SCMs to define spectrum use and the full automation of arbitrating compatibility among SCMs remove much of the burden of dynamic spectrum management.
 SCMs that reveal the changing use of spectrum into the future would allow algorithms that operate on collections of models to reveal opportunities to reuse spectrum.

 18. These characteristics advance database based spectrum management in several ways.
 In existing spectrum management systems, the role of the database is to arbitrate entry of new users based on their compatibility with incumbents.
-RF devices are certified to operate in a way that databases understand and regulation defines the approach to compute which channels are available to those device based on device location and established “contours” of incumbent use.
+RF devices are certified to operate in a way that databases understand and regulation defines the approach to compute which channels are available to those devices based on device location and established “contours” of incumbent use.
 The databases do not manage secondary coexistence.
 Using SCM can change this management in two ways.
 First, assuming devices provide or the database can build an SCM of their spectrum use, compatibility can be computed and so coexistence can be managed.
 Second, since compatibility is based on using SCM, regulators no longer need to define the contours.
 Incumbent users can convey directly to databases their spectrum use with SCMs and these would be sufficient to serve as contours for a database to determine if new uses would be compatible.
 This outcome also holds true in an environment with multiple database administrators.
-So long as all databases have a common set of SCMs of spectrum users they will arrive at the same conclusions on the admission of new users.
+So long as all databases have a common set of SCMs of spectrum users, they will arrive at the same conclusions on the admission of new users.